sohamc0/micrOcaml-compiler/README.md

 Skeleton code provided by cmsc330 fall 2021 course in github.com/anwarmamat

-### Info

-In your code, you may use any standard library functions, but the ones that will be useful to you will be found in the [`Stdlib` module][stdlib doc].

 ### Running Mutop

-You can runnt the lexer, parser, and and your interpreter together in *mutop* (Micro-utop), a version of `utop` for MicroCaml.
+You can run the lexer, parser, and and your interpreter together in *mutop* (Micro-utop), a version of `utop` for MicroCaml.
 Run the command `dune exec bin/mutop.exe` in your terminal or use the shell script `bash mutop.sh` to start the mutop toplevel.
 The toplevel uses your implementations for `parse_mutop` and `eval_mutop` to execute MicroCaml expressions.
 Here is an example of its use:

 ![Mutop Example](assets/ex.gif)